ryosoftware/2fauth-for-android/README.md

 # OPEN SOURCE LIBRARIES WE USE

-We generate the OTP codes using the JAVA library from <A HREF="https://github.com/BastiaanJansen/otp-java">Bastiaan Jansen</A> (<A HREF="https://github.com/BastiaanJansen/otp-java/blob/main/LICENSE">license summary</A>).
+We generate the TOTP/HOTP codes using the JAVA library from <A HREF="https://github.com/BastiaanJansen/otp-java">Bastiaan Jansen</A> (<A HREF="https://github.com/BastiaanJansen/otp-java/blob/main/LICENSE">license summary</A>).
+To generate STEAM OTP codes we have translated to Java the Python Algorithm from <A HREF="https://github.com/Art-em1s/Steam-OTP">Art-em1s</A> (<A HREF="https://github.com/Art-em1s/Steam-OTP/blob/master/LICENSE.md">license summary</A>).

 We use <A HREF="https://github.com/sqlcipher/sqlcipher-android">SQLCipher</A> to encrypt the Accounts database (<A HREF="https://github.com/sqlcipher/sqlcipher/blob/master/LICENSE.md">license summary</A>).